ultravioletrs/cocos/test/manual/README.md

 export AGENT_GRPC_URL=localhost:7002
 export MANAGER_GRPC_URL=localhost:7001

-# For attested TLS also define
+# For attested TLS, also define the path to the computation.json that contains reference values for the fields of the attestation report
+export AGENT_GRPC_MANIFEST=./test/manual/computation/computation.json
-export AGENT_GRPC_MANIFEST=./test/manual/computation/computation.json # change the path to the export AGENT_GRPC_ATTESTED_TLS=true
+export AGENT_GRPC_ATTESTED_TLS=true

 # Retieve Attestation